in-person in west asheville · virtual across NC

 Most people reach out when they're not entirely sure therapy is "for them" or whether what they experienced "counts."
 That uncertainty is completely okay.
 You don't need clarity to start — just a little curiosity about whether things could feel different.

-If you're in North Carolina and navigating trauma, anxiety, or patterns that feel stuck, I'd genuinely love to talk.
+If you're in North Carolina and navigating trauma, anxiety, or patterns that feel stuck, reach out — I'd love to talk.

 if any of this resonates, I'd love to talk.